JonPSmith/AuthPermissions.AspNetCore/UpdateToVersion6.md

 1. Changing to the new IGetSetShardingEntries service.
 2. Updating the IGetSetShardingEntries method names
 3. Make sure that distributed FileStore Cache is registered
-4. Once it complies and **before you run your application**
-    - Move your sharding entries from the json file to the distributed FileStore Cache
+4. Move your AuthP 5 sharding entries to the AuthP 5 FileStore Cache

 The subsections below the items listed in the table of content.